fmrtl73/pxdocs/content/shared/portworx-install-with-kubernetes-shared-1-generate-the-spec-footer.md

     ![Screenshot showing Portworx license selector](/img/pxcentral-license.png)

-Portworx can also be installed using it's Helm chart by following instructions [here](/portworx-install-with-kubernetes/install-px-helm).
+Portworx can also be installed using its Helm chart by following instructions [here](/portworx-install-with-kubernetes/install-px-helm).
 The above method is recommended over helm as the wizard will guide you based on your environment.